Seeed-Projects/reComputer-Jetson-for-Beginners/6-Robotics/6.1-Introduction to ROS/6.1.4-ROS Communication Mechanism/README.md

 | `rosservice args`   | Prints the arguments required for a service. |

 For more details, visit the [ROS Services Documentation](http://wiki.ros.org/Services).

-### Summary

-These demos illustrate how to implement basic service communication in ROS using both C++ and Python.
-The server provides a service that adds two integers, and the client sends requests to use this service.
-This foundational example can be extended to more complex operations as needed for your specific ROS application.